RickaPrincy/Templi/BUILD_INSTALL.md

         ```
 ## Usage

-Once built, you can use Templi by running the following commands:
+Once built, you can use templi by running the following commands:

 - To configure templates: